SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ## Done
+* Some usercontrols have a visable line between the control and the border
 * XAML Competition tab
 * XAML Spectator tab
 * In the space that sectator setting was previously put a lifter settings so you can change lifters weights and shit in another group